iamvarada/kalman_filter_cpp/README.md

 # Kalman filter implementation in CPP

-Implementation of a basic kalman filter
+Implementation of a basic kalman filter <br />

 Equations of the filter are generic and can be referred from any common state estimation book or articles on the web.
 Eigen library is used for matrix/vector operations.